 Sometimes the rules aren't so obvious.
 Sometimes the rules are just assumptions about the way life has to be.
 Expectations.
 Status quo.
 Rule breakers and trail blazers aren't limited to the heroes we read about in history books.
 Earth shakers are all around us.

 We all have heroes in our daily lives--mothers, fathers, siblings, children, co-workers, and friends--who've improved our lives by going against the stream.
 My good friend Tao Porchon-Lynch is 94 years young and blazes trails all over the globe leading yoga classes and reminding people that they have the power within to accomplish anything.
 Occasionally she brings me along for the ride and I am energized and inspired by her presence.
 My husband Mike Taylor took a leap of faith into the direction of his interests and talents and adopted a career switch from technology start ups to Strala.
-(Working along side me daily takes some major rule breaking skills) Maybe it's a mother who believed in your artistic dream before you did.
-A friend who encouraged you to leave the boyfriend who was perfect on paper, but not for you.
-A sister who started practicing yoga and inspired you to take better care of your health.]
+(Working beside me daily takes some major rule breaking skills!)

 Our heroes are important to us because they believed in their vision for how life could be when no one else did.
 They took giant leaps of faith, went against the grain, broke the rules, and left the world a better place.